César Manrique: Lanzarote "Volcano Home" (1966-1988)

-His legacy on the island includes the art, culture and tourism centre at Jameos del Agua (1963–1987); his Volcano House, Taro de Tahiche (1968); the restaurant at the restored Castillo de San José at Arrecife (1976); the visitors center at the Timanfaya National Park (1971); his Palm Grove House at Haria (1986); the Mirador del Rio (1973), and the Jardin de Cactus at Guatiza.
+Manrique gained a lot of attention with his commitment to protect Lanzarote from what he regarded as pernicious tourist developments.
+Manrique was not against tourism on the island.
+On the contrary, he thought (high-quality) tourism should be the economic engine of the island.
 He had a major influence on the planning regulations on Lanzarote following his recognition of its potential for tourism and lobbied successfully to encourage the sustainable development of the industry.
 One aspect of this is the ban of high-rise hotels on the island, which do not fit the aesthetic harmony that should cover the entire island, according to Manrique.
 Those high buildings that were built before the ban are generally keeping with the use of traditional colors in their exterior decoration.
 Homeowners are encouraged to protect this visual unity by keeping the exterior of the houses white (with specific colors for the woodwork).